Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experiments

-\textbf{3.
-The relationship between disagreement and synergy}: In Table~\ref{tab:dis_xor} we show an example called \textsc{disagreement XOR}.
-There is maximum disagreement between marginals $p(y|x_1)$ and $p(y|x_2)$: the likelihood for $y$ is high when $y$ is the opposite bit as $x_1$, but reversed for $x_2$.
-Given both $x_1$ and $x_2$: $y$ seems to take a `disagreement' XOR of the individual marginals, i.e. $p(y|x_1,x_2) = \argmax_y p(y|x_1) \ \textrm{XOR} \ \argmax_y p(y|x_2)$, which indicates synergy (note that an exact XOR would imply perfect agreement and high synergy).
-The actual disagreement is $0.15$, synergy is $0.16$, and uniqueness is $0.02$, indicating a very strong lower bound $\lowb=0.14 \le 0.16=S$.
+\paragraph{4.
+The relationship between $S$ and $U$} In Table~\ref{tab:dis_xor} we show an example called \textsc{disagreement XOR}.
+There is maximum disagreement between $p(y|x_1)$ and $p(y|x_2)$: the likelihood for $y$ is high when $y$ is the opposite bit as $x_1$, but reversed for $x_2$.
+Given both $x_1$ and $x_2$: $y$ takes a `disagreement' XOR of the individual marginals, i.e. $p(y|x_1,x_2) = \argmax_y p(y|x_1) \ \textrm{XOR} \ \argmax_y p(y|x_2)$, which indicates synergy (note that an exact XOR would imply perfect agreement and high synergy).
+The actual disagreement is $0.15$, $S$ is $0.16$, and $U$ is $0.02$, indicating a very strong lower bound $\lowb=0.14 \le 0.16=S$.
 A real-world equivalent dataset is \textsc{MUStARD}, where the presence of sarcasm is often due to a contradiction between what is expressed in language and speech, so disagreement $\alpha=0.12$ is the highest out of all the video datasets, giving a lower bound $\lowb=0.11 \le 0.44 = S$.

-On the contrary, the lower bound is low when all disagreement is explained by uniqueness (e.g., $y=x_1$, Table~\ref{tab:u}), which results in $\lowb = 0 \le 0 = S$ ($\alpha$ and $U$ cancel each other out).
+The lower bound is low when all disagreement is explained by uniqueness (e.g., $y=x_1$, Table~\ref{tab:u}), which results in $\lowb = 0 \le 0 = S$ ($\alpha$ and $U$ cancel each other out).
 A real-world equivalent is \textsc{MIMIC}: from Table~\ref{tab:s}, disagreement is high $\alpha=0.13$ due to unique information $U_1=0.25$, so the lower bound informs us about the lack of synergy $\lowb = -0.12 \le 0.02 = S$.
 Finally, the lower bound is loose when there is synergy without disagreement, such as \textsc{agreement XOR} ($y=x_1 \textrm{ XOR } x_2$, Table~\ref{tab:xor}) where the marginals $p(y|x_i)$ are both uniform, but there is full synergy: $\lowb = 0 \le 1 = S$.
-Real-world datasets which fall into agreement synergy include \textsc{UR-FUNNY} where there is low disagreement in predicting humor $\alpha=0.03$, and relatively high synergy $S=0.18$, which results in a loose lower bound $\lowb = 0.01 \le 0.18=S$.
+Real-world datasets include \textsc{UR-FUNNY} where there is low disagreement in predicting humor $\alpha=0.03$, and relatively high synergy $S=0.18$, which results in a loose lower bound $\lowb = 0.01 \le 0.18=S$.